top of page

 Rhymney Valley Music Club

-Amy enjoys performing a wide and varied repertoire – from well-known masterworks by composers including Beethoven, Brahms, Schubert, Grieg, Mozart, Prokofiev and Ravel, to new works by contemporary composers.
-In 2023 Amy and duo partner Graziana Presicce gave the world premiere of Fado Fantasy, a new work for piano four hands written especially for the duo by award-winning British composer Frederick Viner, and in 2025 they will give the world premiere of Lester Hough's Concertante for piano four hands.
-The duo also plan to record and release their first studio recording in 2025, supported by generous grants from the Francis Routh Trust and the Hull Philharmonic Trust.
-In 2024 Amy and violinist Boglárka György gave the second public performance of Dawn Walters' Dalton Holme, composed earlier that year, and they have also championed recent works by Australian-born composer Sadie Harrison and Estonian composer Erkki-Sven Tüür.
+Amy enjoys performing a wide and varied repertoire, from well-known masterworks to new works by contemporary composers.
+In 2023 Amy and piano duo partner Graziana Presicce gave the world premiere of Fado Fantasy, a new work for piano four hands written especially for the duo by award-winning British composer Frederick Viner, and in 2025 they gave the world premiere of Lester Hough's Concertante for piano four hands.
+The duo also recently made their first studio recording – an album of works by Ravel, Viner and York Bowen – supported by generous grants from the Francis Routh Trust and the Hull Philharmonic Trust; the album is scheduled for release in 2026 on the Prima Facie label.
+In 2024 Amy and violinist Boglárka György gave the second public performance of Dawn Walters' Dalton Holme, composed earlier that year, and they have also championed recent works by Australia-born composer Sadie Harrison and Estonian composer Erkki-Sven Tüür.

 In recent years Amy has had the privilege of participating in masterclasses with leading musicians including Daniel Tong, Victor Sangiorgio, Krysia Osostowicz, Robin Ireland and David Patrick.

-Amy is a firm believer in the power of music to inspire, uplift and bring people together.
-She is a staff pianist for the East Riding Music Service and accompanist for three Yorkshire-based choirs: Beverley Male Voice Choir, Snaith & District Choral Society and Sing2gether.
-She regularly performs outreach mini-concerts introducing schoolchildren to classical music.
-She also plays orchestral piano and celeste, performing with ensembles such as the Hull Philharmonic Orchestra.
+Amy is a firm believer in the power of music to inspire and bring people together.
+She is a staff pianist for the East Riding Schools' Music Service and accompanist for three Yorkshire-based choirs: Beverley Male Voice Choir, Snaith & District Choral Society and Sing2gether community choir.
+She regularly takes part in outreach schools performances introducing young people to classical music.
+She also plays orchestral piano and celesta, performing with ensembles such as the Hull Philharmonic Orchestra.

-Amy is also a co-founder and trustee of Howdenshire Music, a classical concert series based in Howden, East Yorkshire.
+In 2019 Amy co-founded Howdenshire Music, a thriving classical concert series based in Howden, East Yorkshire.